cbshiles/KALX-libfms/doc/ftap/ftap2.md

 ------------------

 -   Map the finance to mathematics as directly as possible
-    -   Clearly identify the misspecifications
+    -   Clearly identify the misspecification
 -   The mathematics has to be implemented in software to be useful
     -   By people that don't understand complicated math
 -   And make sense to the business side